-- Connect with members via telemedicine tools to discuss and adjust care plans, check in on member’s wellbeing, enact preventive health measures to reduce preventable hospitalizations, decrease risk for injury or decline (such as falls, medication non-adherence, etc.) and identify/address issues that may be creating obstacles to accessing care or negatively impacting the member’s health.
-CMS expanded the coverage of telemedicine resources for chronic care management following the COVID-19 pandemic, identifying at-home and telehealth visits as key solutions for caring for this population.
-One that has enabled care teams to continue now at a more efficient pace.
+- Connect with members via telemedicine toolsto discuss and adjust care plans, check in on member’s well-being, enact preventive health measures to reduce preventable hospitalizations, decrease the risk for injury or decline (such as falls, medication non-adherence, etc.) and identify/address issues that may be creating obstacles to accessing care or negatively impacting the member’s health.
+(CMS expanded the coverage of telemedicine resources for chronic care management following the COVID-19 pandemic, identifying at-home and telehealth visits as key solutions for caring for this population.
+One that has enabled care teams to continue now at a more efficient pace.)

 2. Engage Members in Their Own Health and Wellness

 Providing education and guidance to members is a good first step.
 Engaging people to actively participate in their own healthcare is the end goal.
 The following approaches can help Medicare and Medicare Advantage payers and providers drive higher member engagement.

 - Encourage care team members to use motivational interviewing,a collaborative and goal-oriented style of communication, that recognizes patients as the best experts in their own care.